- Module Code:

 Scope and syllabus

-This course shares teaching hours with the BA course in History of Zionism.
+This module shares teaching hours with the BA module in History of Zionism.
 Two hours of teaching are shared with BA students and there is one additional hour of Masters-tailored tuition per week.

 The syllabus includes: